imagej/imagej.github.io/_pages/plugins/rifret.md

 ### Calculate S and B factors

-{% include img name="rifret-calculate-correction-factors" src="/media/plugins/rifret/rifret-calculate-correction-factors.png" %}
+{% include img name="rifret-calculate-correction-factors" src="rifret-calculate-correction-factors" %}

 All windows implementing the calculation of spectral spillover factors (S and B factors) follow the same logic.
 The S1, S3, S5 factors can be